 I'm not gonna tell you how to suck eggs, if you spent £5000 on a camera then you should already know how to use it ~ if you don't then use the 'Amateur Setting Guide' above for detailed instructions on setting up for a horse racing photos.

-Below we take a look at some handy tips from taking great racing photos.
+Below we take a look at some handy tips for taking great racing photos.

 Where To Take Photos?

 The art of getting great racing photos is finding good places to take them!
 Some of us are lucky enough to live near racecourses, others may have to travel further to get the picture.
 Virtually every day in the United Kingdom is a race day somewhere!
 National hunt racing is more often seen in the winter months and the flat season seems to be all year round these days.

 In the United Kingdom, there are 61 race courses fairly evenly disturbed across the country.
 I prefer the National Hunt racing, which is like the Grand National or the racing you see during the Cheltenham Festival, in other words, it's over the jumps.
 That's not to say that you can't get great photos at the flat races, it's just a personal choice.